the Terrible Teens

 Teens through Young Adults (6-24 months)

-With my help, you CAN enjoy your dog morea pup who’s well-mannered, easy to live with and even take out in public.
+With my help, you CAN enjoy your dog more.
+Your pup will become well-mannered, easier to live with, and even go out in public with you.

 • relax and watch TV in the evenings